ZhenXunGe/playground-workflow-cli-reproduce/README.md

 5. `bash run.sh`

 ## Usage for ZKWAS-404 ("Dry run takes long time" issue)
-Image and inputs included in this branch, so you only need to run the following commands:
+Image and inputs included in this branch, so you only need to run the following commands from the `playground-workflow-cli-reproduce` directory.

-1. Start mongo db process on the default port (leave this running on its own terminal):
+1. In a different terminal, from the `playground-workflow-cli-reproduce` directory, start the mongo db process on the default port (leave this running on its own terminal):
     ```
     mongod --dbpath db
     ```
-2. In a different terminal restore mongo data.
-Extract mongo `zkwasm-mongo-merkle.tar.gz` and run restore command:
+2. Return to your main terminal and restore the mongo db data by extracting mongo `zkwasm-mongo-merkle.tar.gz` and running the restore command:
     ```
     cd data
     tar xvf zkwasm-mongo-merkle.tar.gz